How to Visit the Neuschwanstein and Hohenschwangau Castles

 The Hohenschwangau tour is only 30 minutes.
 Afterwards, you can take the short cut (Treppen pass) back down the hill, which drops you out at the Hotel Müller 20 minutes later.

-Enjoy a coffee or treat on the hotel patio while watching the tourists pour into the area before heading to the Neuschswanstein.
+Enjoy a coffee (or bubbly) and pastry treat on the hotel patio while watching the tourists pour into the area before heading to the Neuschswanstein.

 How to Get to Neuschwanstein Castle